Oil dips but hovers near three-year highs on recovery signs

 Doubts about the future of the 2015 Iran nuclear deal that could end U.S. sanctions on Iranian crude exports also helped prices.

-Both benchmarks had hit their highest since October 2018 on Wednesday before slightly paring back gains.
+Both benchmarks had hit their highest since October 2018 on Wednesday before paring back gains. refini.tv/3w2pz6N

 “The narrative is unchanged: the bounce in Western-world commuting and leisure activity fuels oil demand and drains oil supplies,” Norbert Rücker, head of economics at Julius Baer, wrote in a note.